What is DeFi? Decentralized Finance Explained for Beginners

 The Benefits of DeFi

 - Transparent: All transactions are on the public blockchain.
-You can verify exactly how much money is in a protocol, what interest rates are, and how the system works.
+You can verify exactly how much money is in a protocol.

 - You keep control: Your money stays in your wallet.
-You are not handing it to a company.
 You interact directly with smart contracts.

 - Fast: Transactions happen in seconds or minutes.
 No waiting for business hours or approval processes.

-- Composable: DeFi protocols can plug into each other like Lego blocks.
-This creates powerful financial tools that would be impossible in the traditional system.
+- Composable: DeFi protocols can plug into each other like Lego blocks, creating powerful financial tools.

 The Risks of DeFi